Dog Breeding Licence

 - new applicants will need to apply for a licence at least 10 weeks before they plan to operate their business

-In order for an application to be considered complete, a Animal Activities Application Form fee must have been received.
+In order for an application to be considered complete, an Animal Activities Application Form and a fee must have been received.

 Please note: if you are applying for a licence for the first time, you will be refused a licence if you cannot meet the required minimum prescribed standards.
 You are therefore strongly advised to check the published guidance and audit yourself against this before making an application.

 The application costs are listed below but do not include additional vets charges.